 This holds alllll of the to-do list items surrounding your wedding.
 I’ve developed my planning checklists to be super comprehensive, but it’s also super easy to get rid of to-dos that don’t apply to your wedding or to add in any that may not be included.
 In addition, they’re automatically sorted by the months tasks should be completed (and can also be sorted by category).
 I can even assign due dates as needed!
-Tasks can be assigned to specific people, which will send notifications as due dates approach.
+Depending on which package you book, I’ll assign tasks to specific people, which will send notifications as due dates approach.
 PLUS we can comment on specific checklist items to stay organized.

 The calendar automatically includes any checklist items that have a due date and payment reminders for your vendors.
-On top of that, you can add in any wedding-related events, from vendor meetings to showers and bach parties.
+In addition, you can add in any wedding-related events, from vendor meetings to showers and bach parties.
 You can also synch it with other calendar apps (I use Google Calendar).
 I love how customizable this wedding planning software is!

 This is where your wedding weekend timeline will live!
 It is one area of the wedding planning software that I actually don’t give my clients access to.
 Because my timelines are very long and very comprehensive, it can be super overwhelming to see as a couple.
 Instead of giving you direct access, I use questionnaires and planning meetings, along with communication from your vendor team, to create your full timeline.
 What you, as the client, see is a much more condensed, simplified version of the end product.
 In addition, this document gets edited several times and the final version will be sent to your vendor team so that everyone knows when they need to be where throughout the day.